Old-Growth Forest Network

 The Old-Growth Forest Network is an American 501(c)(3) non-profit organization whose mission is to protect old-growth forests from logging by identifying them throughout the United States.

 Purpose

-The Old-Growth Forest Network's vision is a national network of forests where people of all generations are able to experience the beauty and integrity of nature.
-To achieve its vision, the organization strives to create a network of forests across the U.S. — with one in each county — that are not logged and are open to visitors.
+The Old-Growth Forest Network's vision is a national network of forests where people are able to experience the beauty and integrity of nature.
+To achieve its vision, the organization strives to create a network of forests across the U.S.—with one in each county—that are not logged and are open to visitors.
 In the Eastern United States, more than 99 percent of old-growth forests have been cleared for agricultural or developmental purposes, or have been replaced by second-growth forests.
 The organization's goal is to ensure that some forests are set aside and protected, allowing them to recover their old-growth characteristics.
 These "future old-growth forests" will provide opportunities for future generations across the country to experience native forests in their mature diversity and complexity.